Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 Like any surgery, the neck lift involves risks.
 My philosophy is to be absolutely transparent about them, so you can make an informed decision.

-The most common complication of any lifting.
-The Auersvald hemostatic net that I use drastically reduces this risk, eliminating the dead space where blood could accumulate.
-When it occurs, it is usually small and can be drained in the office.
+The most common complication of any facelift.
+The Auersvald haemostatic mesh that I use drastically reduces this risk, eliminating the dead space where blood could accumulate.
+When it occurs, it is usually small and can be drained in the clinic.

 The most vulnerable nerve during the neck lift is the marginal mandibular nerve, responsible for the movement of the lower lip.
 Permanent injuries are extremely rare with proper technique.
 Temporary paresthesias (sensitivity changes) in the skin of the neck are common and resolve in weeks to months.